JeremeyHansen/OnlyJams/README.md

 ## Goal

 As a musician, I've realized the social media realm lacks a platform for users to share content solely based on music.
-OnlyJams is here to that solve problem by offering a an application for users to send the music they love to their friends and the world.
+OnlyJams is here to that solve problem by offering an application for users to send the music they love to their friends and the world.

 ## Technologies